raspberrypilearning/quick-start-guide/update-sd-card.md

 ## Upgrade

-Once the update process is complete, and any information abou new versions of applications are downloaded, you will need to install the upgrades.
+Once the update process is complete, and any information about new versions of applications are downloaded, you will need to install the upgrades.

 1. In a terminal window or on the command line type: